 Students wishing to complete an honours degree must make application through the department Chair after successful completion of 12.5 units of the BTHM program.

 Students must have a GPA of 3.0 or higher and have successfully completed MATH 2208 and 2209 and THMT 3312.
 Admissions to the honours program must be approved by the Honours Committee of the Department of Business Administration and Tourism Hospitality Management.
 Acceptance is contingent upon the agreement of a faculty member to supervise.

-Students must successfully complete 20 units with the following requirements:
+Students must successfully complete 20.0 units with the following requirements:

-- □ three co-operative education work terms or two practica □ a minimum of 12.5 and a maximum of 14 units in THMT and BUSI, including THMT 4499 - □ a concentration in one area as approved by the department.
-The area of concentration must include at least 1.5 units at the 4000 level in addition to the honours thesis - □ 1.0 unit from each core group A, B, and C listed on page 59 (exclusive of the major): - ☐ Core A Sciences & Mathematics (1.0 unit) - ☐ Core B Social Sciences (1.0 unit) - ☐ Core C Humanities (1.0 unit) - obtain a minimum GPA of 3.0 and a grade of at least C- in 10 units of the required honours courses - achieve a minimum of B- in the honours thesis - obtain an overall GPA of 3.0 or better in all courses counted for the degree beyond the first 5.0 units taken - Note: Co-operative education work term courses (THMT 1188, 2288 and 3388) and Practica (THMT 2299 and 3399) cannot be counted in the calculation of the GPA.
+I three co-operative education work terms or two practica

+- □ a minimum of 12.5 and a maximum of 14.0 units in THMT - and BUSI, including THMT 4499

+☐ 1.5 units at the 4000 level including THMT 4499 - □ 3.0 units of electives from core group A, B, and C listed on page 59 with a minimum of 0.5 unit from each core group: - ☐ Core A Sciences & Mathematics - ☐ Core B Social Sciences - ☐ Core C Humanities - obtain a minimum GPA of 3.0 and a grade of at least C- in 10.0 units of the required honours courses - achieve a minimum of B- in the honours thesis - □ obtain an overall GPA of 3.0 or better in all courses counted for the degree beyond the first 5.0 units taken - □ Note: Co-operative education work term courses (THMT 1188, 2288 and 3388) and Practica (THMT 2299 and 3399) cannot be counted in the calculation of the GPA.

-Note: First-class honours will be awarded to students who maintain a GPA of 3.5 or better in 10 units in the honours subject and no grade below B- in all courses counted for the degree beyond the first 5.0 units taken.
+Note: First-class honours will be awarded to students who maintain a GPA of 3.5 or better in 10.0 units in the honours subject and no grade below B- in all courses counted for the degree beyond the first 5.0 units taken.